SiteSupra/sitesupra-docs/docs/database_and_audit.rst

 Internal Entities and SupraId
 -----------------------------

+..
+TODO check whether versioning is already enabled

 Doctrine, by itself, is a very sensitive system.
-For example, it does not like when you are trying to persist entity that already has id or restore entities with pre-set foreign keys, and so on.
+For example, it does not like when you are trying to persist entity that already has id or restore entities with pre-set foreign keys.
 However, SiteSupra's versioning, based on EntityAudit, does exactly that!
 Therefore, we are using:

-* A custom type, called ``supraId20`` (use ``@Column(type="supraId20")``), that's currently just a 20 letter string;
+* A custom type, called ``supraId20`` (use ``@Column(type="supraId20")``).
+That's currently just a 20 characters length string;
 * A custom base entity ``Supra\Package\Cms\Entity\Abstraction\Entity``, which is a ``@MappedSuperclass``, and provides base methods like ``regenerateId``, ``__clone`` etc.

 SiteSupra Id contains twenty symbols and looks like "018dusx9903wosockckg", where:

-* First 9 symbols contain timestamp converted to base36 (to be honest, we do not use standard unix timestamps, our base date is 16 Dec 2011, 11:33:05 - that's when supraId was introduced);
+* First 9 symbols are reserved for timestamp converted to base36.
+Tto be honest, we do not use standard unix timestamps.
+Our base date is 16 Dec 2011, 11:33:05.
+That's the day when supraId was introduced;
-* Next two symbols contains internal counter of entities persisted in current session;
+* Next two symbols are reserved for internal counter of entities persisted in current session;
 * Trailing 9 symbols are just a randomly generates suffix.

 .. note::